Ralph Menzies: Murder trial

-Ralph Menzies eventually stood trial before a jury on February 18, 1988.
+Menzies eventually stood trial before a jury on February 18, 1988.
 Menzies faced one count of aggravated murder and one count of kidnapping; Salt Lake County prosecutors sought the death penalty under Utah state law for the aggravated murder charge.
 Jury selection commenced on February 4, 1988.

 During the trial, the prosecution argued that Menzies had kidnapped and murdered Maurine Hunsaker from her workplace in the suburban town of Kearns, Utah and held her hostage at Big Cottonwood Canyon overnight, before he strangled Hunsaker and slit her throat, and sought a conviction of first degree murder, but the defense argued that Menzies should be convicted of second degree murder, a lesser charge that did not carry the death penalty, after they made arguments to dispute the elements of the charge, where the existence of a robbery or kidnapping during the course of murder was required to make it a capital crime.

 On March 8, 1988, following a month-long trial, the jury found Menzies guilty of first degree murder and aggravated kidnapping.
-Menzies waived his right to be sentenced by a jury and allowed a judge to decide on his sentence instead.
+Menzies waived his right to be sentenced by a jury and allowed a judge to decide his sentence instead.
 The defense argued that Menzies should be spared the death penalty and handed a life sentence instead, as he was mentally ill and had had an abusive childhood and should be given judicial mercy on humanitarian grounds.
 However, the prosecution sought the death penalty, stating that it was appropriate because Menzies had a long criminal history, there was little to no rehabilitative effect observed during his previous prison stints, and he had continued to commit robbery even after being harshly dealt with by the law.

 On March 23, 1988, Judge Raymond Uno sentenced Menzies to death for the murder of Hunsaker, and at the sentencing hearing Menzies chose death by firing squad as the method for his execution.
 His execution date was scheduled for May 20, 1988, but it was stayed pending mandatory review by the Utah Supreme Court.